phoebeireland/codeinstitutemilestoneproject4/README.md

 ### Shopping Bag Page Design
 ![Wireframe of the Shopping Bag page](static/wireframes/shoppingbagpage.jpg "wireframe of the Shopping Bag page for the site")

+The design from this page was a simple shopping bag.
+It displays to the user the items which are currently in their shopping bag waiting to be purchased, and at the bottom of the page offers them the ability to proceed to checkout and purchase their items.
+The items that are currently in the bag are displayed as a list.
+The picutre corresponding to the product is displayed, as well as the price of the object (the price may be modified if multiple of the same item are in the shopping bag), the name of the item and the quantity to be bought.

 ### Checkout Page Design
 ![Wireframe of the Checkout page](static/wireframes/checkoutpage.jpg "wireframe of the Checkout page for the site")

+This page offers a form into which a user can enter their billing and shipping information and then submit payment to Stripe near the bottom of the page.
+On the side of the page, the user is still able to see the products that they are purchasing.
+This is one of the plages which pulls its design directly from the Boutique Ado project.
+If a user has a profile on the website, then their contact information is taken from the form on the profile page and is auto-filled into the contact form here.

 ### Order Confirmation Page Design
 ![Wireframe of the Order Confirmation page](static/wireframes/orderconfirmationpage.jpg "wireframe of the Order Confirmation page for the site")

+This page displays the order summary to the user once their payment has been processed.
+The page is fairly simple, as the only contents present on the page is a summary list of the purchase that was just made.
+Due to the simplicity of the page and the function it was built to perform, the design for this page was also take directly from the Boutique Ado project.

 ### Profile Page Design
 ![Wireframe of the Profile page](static/wireframes/profilepage.jpg "wireframe of the profile page for the site")

+When a user makes a profile, they are able to save their contact details in a form on the left-hand side of the page, and they are able to review their previous orders on the right-hand side of the page.
+These elements were taken directly from the Boutique Ado project.
+The profile page's function is simple.
+It merely allows a registered user to view past orders that were made and to save their information to the site for a faster checkout in the future.
+The deisgn for this page was also modeled from the code in the Bouqitue Ado project.